Generating a thread dump

 Follow the steps below to manually retrieve your thread dump.

-- In the Command Console window where the application is running, open the properties dialog box by right clicking on the title bar and select "Properties".
+- In the Command Console window where the application is running, open the properties dialog box by right-clicking on the title bar and selecting "Properties".

 - Select the Layout tab.